Go back

 Electricity voltage and plugs:

-However, 95 % of Nepali people have access to electricity as of May 29, 2023. almost popular trekking routes, teahouses, and lodges have electricity.
-However, some isolated and solo trekking tea houses in the jungle don't have electricity; most tea houses let travelers charge for their devices for a small fee.
+However, 95 % of Nepali people have access to electricity as of May 29, 2023.
+Almost all popular trekking routes, teahouses, and lodges have electricity.
+However, some isolated and solo trekking tea houses in the jungle don't have electricity; most tea houses let travellers charge their devices for a small fee.
 The average electrical voltage in Nepal is 230 volts, with plug types like Type C, Type D, and Type M. Travellers should bring a suitable adapter and, if needed, a voltage converter for their electronic devices.

 Communication in The Trek:

 The guest houses in the trekking regions have internet access.
-You could buy a SIM card at Tribhuvan International Airport Kathmandu and Namche.
+You can buy a SIM card at Tribhuvan International Airport, Kathmandu, and Namche.
 However, the signal may need to be more assertive at high altitudes.
 Our office keeps in touch with all trekking teams via the trek guide at least once daily to ensure everything goes as planned.

 Trip Extension:

-The Everest Short Trek presents a moderate and challenging yet enriching adventure.
-Your enjoyment of the trip will largely depend on your level of fitness.
+The Everest Short Trek offers a moderate yet challenging and enriching adventure.
+Your enjoyment of the trip will largely depend on your fitness level.
 We recommend building stamina at least two weeks before the Trek.
 Activities include jogging, running, swimming, or taking long hikes for the journey ahead.

 Completing this Trek is achievable even if you're a beginner, although you must maintain a reasonable fitness level.
-Prior trekking experience can be advantageous, though it is optional.
+Prior trekking experience is optional but can be advantageous.
 All you need is the readiness to hike steadily for 4-8 hours, navigating tricky terrain.

 Suppose trekkers have pre-existing medical conditions, such as lung or heart diseases.
 In that case, they are advised to consult their physician before booking the Trek to ensure their safety and well-being throughout the journey.